AleeRehan/From-Variables-to-Predictions-A-comprehensive-analysis-of-BRFSS-Data./README.md

 2. **Hypothesis Testing:** Formulate and test hypotheses to discern significant associations between various risk factors and the likelihood of stroke.
 Rigorous statistical tests provide a solid foundation for identifying influential variables.

 3. **Logistic Regression:** Employ logistic regression models to build a predictive framework for stroke risk.
-Explore the predictive power of selected variables and assess the model's performance in capturing and forecasting stroke occurrences.
+Explore the predictive power of selected variables in forecasting stroke occurrences.

 ## Technologies Used: